flippa/flippa-js/README.md

-# flippa-node
+# flippa

-node.js API client for Flippa.com API.
+JavaScript API client for the Flippa.com API.

 # Authentication